e271828e/Flight.jl/docs/notes/design/framework_spec.md

-  declaration to take a type from, and only a *tight* bound determines one — a face surfacing as a root slot must resolve to a concrete declaration (staging cells, the trace header and `probe_value` all need it; abstract-at-root is a build error).
+  declaration to take a type from, and only a *tight* bound determines one — a face surfacing as a root slot must resolve to a concrete declaration (staging cells, the trace header and `probe_value` all need it; abstract-at-root is a build error, and `AbstractAtRoot` names the remedy with the face: wire a concrete producer — in a test rig, a stub child, §15.7).
 Under fan-out the slot type is the unique concrete declaration among its consumers — two different concrete declarations remain an error — and abstract co-consumers are checked against it.
 - **`output_types(::C)`**: a concrete `NamedTuple` of *nominal* types, both